Flatiron Building: Modifications

+The building originally stood 20 stories high.
 During the building's construction, Black had suggested that the "cowcatcher" retail space be installed at the northern tip of the building, occupying 93 ft2 of unused space at the extreme northern end of the lot.
 This would maximize use of the building's lot and produce some retail income.
 Burnham initially refused to consider Black's suggestion, and, in April 1902, Black asked a draftsman at the Fuller Company to draw up plans for the retail space.
 Black submitted plans for the annex to the DOB in May 1902.
 The DOB rejected the initial plans because the walls were too thin, but the department approved a revised proposal that June, to Burnham's disapproval.
 The retail space in the "cowcatcher" was leased by United Cigar Stores.